Vladko915/customize_bashrc/README.md

 Examples of Debian 9:

-a)For user:
+a) For user:

 mcedit ~/.bashrc
 OR
 vi ~/.bashrc

-b)You need the rights of the root:
+b) You need the rights of the root:

 mcedit /root/.bashrc
 OR
 vi /root/.bashrc

-3)Look at the files 'root_bashrc_updates' and 'user_bashrc_update'.
+3) Look at the files 'root_bashrc_updates' and 'user_bashrc_update'.
-Transfer the commands you like to your .bashrc
+Transfer the commands you like to your '.bashrc'-file.
 And save your .bashrc

 4) To reflect the changes in the bash, either exit and launch the terminal again.